Prem-Agravat/Student-login-portal/README.md

 This project is a student registration and login system built with PHP, HTML, CSS, and PostgreSQL.
 It allows students to create an account, log in, and after loged-in students can edit specific details.

 ## Features
- Student Registration: Allows new users to create an account by providing necessary details such as name, email, password, etc.
- Login System: Authenticates registered students to allow access to the application.
- Password Encryption: Ensures that user passwords are stored securely in the database.
- Data Validation: Validates input data to prevent invalid or malicious entries.
- Error Handling: Provides error messages for failed login attempts, existing users, or incomplete registration.
+ Student Registration: Allows new users to create an account by providing necessary details such as name, email, password, etc.\nLogin System: Authenticates registered students to allow access to the application./nPassword Encryption: Ensures that user passwords are stored securely in the database./nData Validation: Validates input data to prevent invalid or malicious entries./nError Handling: Provides error messages for failed login attempts, existing users, or incomplete registration.

+## Usage
+- Register as a new student.
+- Log in with your student credentials.

 ## Installation

 1. Clone the Repository: